E-learning and LMS blog articles

 Upgrade fees

-As your business grows you may find you want to upgrade your LMS with additional features or user bandwidth.
+As your business grows, you may find you want to upgrade your LMS with additional features or user bandwidth.
 Make sure your LMS provider will be able to upgrade your LMS when the time comes and find out whether there will be additional costs involved.
+At Hubken, we don't believe you should have to pay a premium to keep up with the latest tech; that's why upgrades are included with our Totara and Moodle solutions.

 Mandatory training